ChaiScript/ChaiScript/readme.md

   see below for an example.

 Once instantiated, the engine is ready to start running ChaiScript source.
-You have two main options for processing ChaiScript source: a line at a time using `chai.eval(string)` and a file at a time using `chai.eval_file(fname)`
+You have two(2) main options for processing ChaiScript source: a line at a time using `chai.eval(string)` and a file at a time using `chai.eval_file(fname)`

 To make functions in your C++ code visible to scripts, they must be registered